 People

-Jordan is an experienced litigator who is regularly called on to handle complex commercial and bankruptcy disputes.
+Jordan is a versatile and experienced litigator who regularly is called on to handle complex commercial and bankruptcy disputes.
 Jordan consistently thinks outside the box—both before litigation is filed and also when advocating in court or arbitration.
-His wide range of experience in state and federal courts and in arbitration includes representing energy companies, private equity firms, and financial institutions in a variety of commercial disputes.
+His wide range of experience includes representing energy companies, private equity firms, and financial institutions in a variety of commercial disputes, defending prominent companies in litigation brought by state attorneys general, and representing debtors, creditors, sponsors, and other stakeholders in litigated and consensual restructuring processes.

-Jordan has significant experience attacking and defending complex valuations and damage models, navigating difficult fiduciary and attorney-client privilege issues, and defending prominent law firms when their work comes under attack.
+Jordan has significant experience presenting and cross-examining witnesses, attacking and defending complex valuations and damage models, and navigating difficult fiduciary and attorney-client privilege issues.
+He also routinely advises clients on risk and performance issues involving existing and potential contracts, including with respect to mergers, acquisitions, payments, and other significant transactions.
 In addition to his client work, Jordan regularly speaks on matters ranging from legal ethics to the unique aspects of litigating in bankruptcy court.

 J.D., Harvard Law School, cum laude